V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 ## Wiring Steppers

 We have a few options for how the steppers get connected to this board.
-Here are the three most common ways we might use it.
+Here are the two most common ways we might use it.

 ### MPCNC and LowRider CNC